chx2/Budget.io/README.md

 tips for improving areas of your budget and suggested improvements.

-**Note: This project is currently in alpha.
-Changes made to it currently may/may not cause unexpected changes to core application functionality.
-Contact me if you're interested into moving this application into a more stable version.**

 ## Installing Budget.io
 1. Create the intial project by running the following command via [Composer](https://getcomposer.org/)
 ```